 This course will have as many of the following components as possible: lectures, discussions, lab activities, telescope viewing session, videos, slides, CD’s, and computer aided instruction.
 It is necessary to successfully complete the lab part of the course in order to pass the course.

 The text and materials for this course have been chosen by the faculty and the viewpoint shall be that of the author(s).
 This includes the topics of relativity, the geologic time scale, the evolution of the Earth, our solar system, our galaxy, and the universe.

 Students are expected to be able to read and comprehend college level science texts and perform basic mathematical operations in order to successfully complete this course.

 Intended Outcomes for the course

-4) Make field based observations and measurements of astronomical phenomena, use scientific reasoning to interpret these observations and measurements, and compare the results with current astronomical models identifying areas of
+- Make field-based observations and measurements of astronomical phenomena, use scientific reasoning to interpret these observations and measurements, and compare the results with current astronomical models identifying areas of congruence and discrepancy.

-5) Assess the contributions of astronomy to our evolving understanding of global change and sustainability while placing the development of astronomy in its historical and cultural context
+- Assess the contributions of astronomy to our evolving understanding of global change and sustainability while placing the development of astronomy in its historical and cultural context.

 Course Content (Themes, Concepts, Issues and Skills)